Warehouse and Logistics CGI Studio

 Biodiversity warehouse CGI derives geometry from the landscape architect's reference set rather than originating the landscape design.
 The reference documentation supplied to StratumCGI covers hard landscape drawings, soft landscape plan, planting schedule, and the 30-year management plan.

-StratumCGI translates this reference set into photoreal rendering under Landscape Institute Technical Guidance Note 06/19 (Verified Views methodology), verifying visual accuracy against measured drawings and scheduled plant performance.
-The rendering supplies planning evidence while design authorship remains with the commissioning landscape architect.
+StratumCGI translates the landscape architect's reference set into photoreal rendering under Landscape Institute Technical Guidance Note 06/19 (Verified Views methodology), verifying visual accuracy against measured drawings and scheduled plant performance.
+The render set supplies planning evidence at the same standard the landscape architect briefs against.

 Warehouse Biodiversity CGI from Landscape Architect Mood Board